dzhng/zod-gpt/README.md

 Get structured, fully typed JSON outputs from OpenAI's new 0613 models via functions.

-Under the hood, `zod-gpt` uses functions (and the `call_function` param to coerce the model to always respond as function calls.
+Under the hood, `zod-gpt` uses functions to coerce the model to always respond as function calls.
 Add self-reflection for reliability and zod for parsing & typing.

 - [Introduction](#-introduction)
 - [Usage](#-usage)